UN: In war, 16 million Yemenis ‘marching’ toward starvation | Times Leader

 UNITED NATIONS (AP) — The head of the U.N. food agency is warning that 16 million people in Yemen “are marching towards starvation” and says food rations for millions in the war-torn nation will be cut in October unless new funding arrives.

-WFP is running out of money again and without new funding reductions will be made in rations for 3.2 million people in October and for 5 million by December, he said.
+WFP is running out of money again, he said, and without new funding, ration reductions will be made for 3.2 million people in October and for 5 million by December.

 At a virtual pledging conference co-hosted by Sweden and Switzerland on March 1, U.N.
 Secretary-General Antonio Guterres appealed for $3.85 billion for Yemen this year.
 But donors pledged less than half the amount — $1.7 billion, which the U.N. chief called “disappointing.”
 In the last six months, the total has grown to just over half the amount required.

-The high-level meeting Wednesday on the sidelines of the U.N.
-General Assembly’s annual meeting raised about $600 million, according to the European Union, which co-hosted the session with Sweden and Switzerland.
+The meeting Wednesday on the sidelines of the U.N.
+General Assembly’s annual leaders’ gathering raised about $600 million, according to the European Union, which co-hosted the session with Sweden and Switzerland.
 That still leaves at least $1 billion unfunded.

 In major pledges, U.S. Secretary of State Antony Blinken announced an additional $290 million in humanitarian assistance for Yemen and the European Union said it was allocating an additional 119 million euros (about $139 million) in humanitarian and development aid.